xrrocha/excel2erp/README.md

 │   └── docs/                   # Website content (EN, ES, PT)
 │
 ├── excel2erp-kotlin/           # Kotlin implementation
+│   └── shared -> ../shared     # Symlink to shared resources
 ├── excel2erp-typescript/       # TypeScript implementation
+│   └── shared -> ../shared     # Symlink to shared resources
+├── excel2erp-python/           # Python implementation
+│   └── shared -> ../shared     # Symlink to shared resources
 └── ...                         # Future implementations
 ```

+> **Note:** Each implementation directory contains a `shared` symlink pointing to `../shared`.
+This allows each implementation to be self-contained (copy the directory and it works), while maintaining a single source of truth for configuration and test fixtures.
+Files that appear duplicated across implementations are actually symlinks.

 ---